History of Ayurveda

 January 25, 2019 in the graceful presence of H.H Radhanath Swami Maharaj and other dignitaries.

 Sources of Ayurvedic historyT

-How Ayurveda was discovered
+How was Ayurveda discovered?I

+t is believed that the knowledge of Ayurveda emerged from the Brahma himself, as he is the source of everything in the universe.
+He is the source of the universe himself.
+From Brahma, this knowledge passed to Indra, the king of the gods.
 According to Charak Samhita, sages were getting sick because of an unhealthy diet and lifestyle.
 They wanted to find out a way to elongate their life- span so that they can pursue their spiritual journey and reach the salvation in a single birth.
-There was a meeting of all the sages and they appointed Sage Bharadwaj as their representative, to go to Indra.
-Sage Bharadwaja meditated on the god Indra and he received the divine knowledge of Ayurveda in its entirety.
-Thus Bhardwaja is said to be the father of Ayurveda for the human race.
-From Bharadwaja, the knowledge of Ayurveda spread to all the eligible rishis (sages) and satvik people.
+There was a meeting of all the sages, and they appointed Sage Bharadwaj as their representative, to go to Indra.
+Sage Bharadwaja meditated on the god Indra, and he received the divine knowledge of Ayurveda in its entirety.
+Thus, Bhardwaja is said to be the father of Ayurveda for the human race.
+From Bharadwaja, the knowledge of Ayurveda spread to all the eligible rishis (Sages) and satvik people.
 According to the available text of Charak Samhita, Rishi Atreya was one of the sages who received the knowledge of Ayurveda from the seers.
 Atreya passed on his ayurvedic wisdom to his six main students – Agnivesha, Bhela, Jatukarna, Parashara, Ksharaparani, and Harita.
 Out of all these students, Agnivesha was the most promising.
-Each one of these students compiled their learnings in the form of different Samhitas, however, Agnivesha Samhita received the praise and blessing of the gods and survives to this day in the form of Charak Samhita.
-Charak Samhita was compiled by sage Charak.
-The Sanskrit word “Charak” refers to the nomads or the one who keeps walking.
+Each one of these students compiled their learnings in the form of different Samhitas.

+However, Agnivesha Samhita received the praise and blessing of the gods and survived to this day in the form of Charak Samhita.
+Sage Charak compiled Charak Samhita.
+The Sanskrit word “Charak’ refers to the nomads or the one who keeps walking.
 Timeline of sage Charak is very uncertain.
 The word Charak is a general term s that was used for the nomadic sage doctors, who would travel from one place to the other offering their medicinal services to the common folks.
 These sage doctors existed throughout ancient India.
 Their services became more prevalent with the rise of Buddhist monks who would travel from one place to the other.
-They would give religious discourses as well as treat the sick people.
-They believed that the one in physical pain should not be made to focus on spirituality.
+They would give religious discourses as well as treat sick people.
+They believed that one in physical pain should not be made to focus on spirituality.